We’re proud to be operating the first ever liquefied natural gas (LNG) facility in British Columbia.

 Helping reduce environmental impacts in remote communities

-We're helping First Nations and remote communities like Inuvik reduce their environmental footprint by using LNG to shift from diesel and oil-based energy.
+We're helping aboriginals and remote communities like Inuvik reduce their environmental footprint by using LNG to shift from diesel and oil-based energy.

 Reducing carbon emissions